Shinoruba/LBYARCH-MCO1/README.md

 # RGB to Grayscale Image Conversion

 The project aims to convert an RGB (Red, Green, Blue) image to a grayscale image.
-This is a common image processing task.
 The specifications include:

 - Input: A 3D array representing an RGB image (width x height x 3 color channels)
 - Output: A 2D array representing a grayscale image (width x height)